dendik-creation/sobat-telat/README.md

 # Laravel Sobat Telat

-It is a late student attendance application based on a Laravel web application and uses a MySQL database
+Sobat Telat is a late student attendance web application which can manage student tardiness data.
+The features available include managing student data and delays and can be printed using a thermal printer

 ## Authors